-A grievance is defined as any dispute concerning the interpretation or application of this written MOU or departmental rules and regulations governing personnel practices or working conditions applicable to employees covered by this MOU.
-An impasse in meeting and conferring upon the terms of a proposed MOU is not a grievance.
+A grievance is defined as a dispute concerning the interpretation or application of this written MOU, or departmental rules and regulations governing personnel practices or working conditions applicable to Unit employees.
+The parties agree that the following shall not be subject to the grievance procedure:

+- A. An impasse in meeting and conferring upon the terms of a proposed MOU. - B. Any matter for which an administrative remedy is provided before the Civil Service Commission.